Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 He smiled back.
 "I know I mean more than a broomstick to you, but what about your books?"

-She chuckled and said, "Which books?
+She chuckled and asked, "Which books?
 My divination book, yes.
 Hogwarts, a History, maybe…"

 "Want to take a walk?"
 Harry asked.